rgatkinson/audere/FluStudy/README.md

 #### Should I Use ExpoKit?

 If you have made use of Expo APIs while working on your project, then those API calls will stop working if you eject to a regular React Native project.
 If you want to continue using those APIs, you can eject to "React Native + ExpoKit" which will still allow you to build your own native code and continue using the Expo APIs.
 See the [ejecting guide](https://github.com/react-community/create-react-native-app/blob/master/EJECTING.md) for more details about this option.

+## Setting Up a Local Database

+In FluApi, copy .env.example to .env, and edit PII_DATABASE_URL and NONPII_DATABASE_URL in .env with your local database information.
+Once you have edited the .env file, run `yarn install`, `yarn setup`, and then `yarn start`.
+If the server started correctly, you should be able to open http://localhost:3000/about in a browser.

+To point the app to the server, run `yarn generate-access-key` from FluApi.
+In your FluStudy directory, copy .env_example to .env and paste in the access key information.
+Run `yarn start` in FluStudy.
+You may need to hit shift-R in the console window to reload the cache for the environmental variables to take effect.

 ## Troubleshooting